 “Action speaks louder than words.”

-There are a lot of discussions and resources online as well as in libraries about this portable collection of materials.
+There are a lot of discussions and resources online and in libraries about this portable collection of materials.
 So what is this job search portfolio anyway?

 A portfolio backs up the claims that you have made in your resume.
 In short, resumes are summaries, while portfolios are work compilations that exhibit your skills and other experiences.
-In anyway, a portfolio speaks more than what you actually “feed” to your interviewer.
+In any way, a portfolio speaks more than what you actually “feed” to your interviewer.
 Remember, that as humans, we tend to believe and focus more on “tangible” or visible items.
-By showing a hiring manager the documented results of your action, you are actually making yourself more memorable and credible for your claims; thus, eliminating any suspicion of exaggeration or falsification.
-Aside from being used during interviews, it can also be kept as an advancement tool that can be highly useful during annual evaluations and promotions.
+By showing a hiring manager the results of your action, you are actually making yourself more memorable and credible for your claims.
+Thus, wiping off any doubts of exaggeration or falsification.
+Aside from being used during interviews, it can also be kept as an advanced tool that can be highly useful during annual evaluations and promotions.

-Aside from being a tangible show book or “brag book” during interviews, portfolios possess many advantages than one could ever imagine.
+Aside from being a tangible show book or “brag book” during interviews, portfolios possess lots of perks than one could ever imagine.
 For one, more and more individuals are getting acquainted with the uses and purposes of having a portfolio.
-Artists, writers, and designers were the few individuals who took pride with their portfolios back then.
-Nowadays, professionals in the human services, sciences, humanities, and business are starting to value and pay more attention with their achievements and started to create education and achievement portfolios for future evaluations and promotions.
+Artists, writers, and designers were the few individuals who took pride in their portfolios back then.
+Nowadays, pros in the human services, sciences, humanities, and business are starting to see its worth.
+They pay more attention to their feats and started to record them for future evaluations and promotions.

 Moreover, portfolios also serve as a “marking” that exhibit how well suited an individual is for a certain job or promotion.
-Since one cannot create a commendable portfolio without a good grasp of the requirements of the position, a hiring manager can immediately note whether an applicant is suitable or not for the position.
+Since one cannot create a commendable portfolio without a good grasp of the requirements of the position, a hiring manager can immediately note whether a job seeker is suitable or not for the position.

 In addition, job search portfolios also help you prepare for your interview.
-How?
-The mere preparation, compilation, and organization of portfolio materials help you remember your participation on certain projects and review your past achievements and accomplishments.
-It also refreshes one’s memories about past situations and brings clarity to your career goals.
+By preparing, compiling, and organizing your portfolio, you’ll get to recall your participation in certain projects and review your past accomplishments.
+It also refreshes one’s memories of past situations and brings clarity to your career goals.

-The preparation of a portfolio doesn’t only exhibit one’s skills and proficiency but it also demonstrates the applicant’s seriousness, enthusiasm, professionalism, and creativity.
+A portfolio doesn’t only exhibit one’s skills and proficiency, it also shows the applicant’s seriousness, enthusiasm, professionalism, and creativity.
 A presentable and commendable portfolio can certainly create a competitive edge against other applicants in the field.

-After creating a well-made portfolio, you can now use it during job and promotion interviews.
+After creating a well-made portfolio, you can now use it for job and promotion interviews.
 You can use your portfolio in two ways.
-One is up-front, where in you introduce your portfolio as you and the employer make introductions.
+One is up-front, wherein you show it at the start of the interview.

-Another is the “wait and see” where the applicant “waits” for any circumstance or opportunity to refer to the portfolio.
+Another is the “wait and see” where you wait for a chance to refer to the portfolio.
 For instance, a hiring manager asks you to describe a lecture that you have provided during a certain occasion.
 While discussing the scope of your lecture, you can mention that you have brought a sample of the handouts that you have provided your audience.

-While the “wait and see” method can be a good way of keeping the conversation running, it is also a dangerous way of introducing your portfolio.
-Since you literally “wait” for the opportunity, there is a probability that your “opportunity” will slip off and that you will leave the interview without demonstrating your work.
-With that, it is much better to approach the presentation of your portfolio up-front and know whether or not the employer is interested in seeing the portfolio or not.
+While the second method can be a good way of keeping the conversation running, it is also a dangerous way of introducing your portfolio.
+Since you literally “wait”, there is a chance that your “opportunity” will slip off and that you will leave the interview without flaunting your work.
+With that, it is much better to show your portfolio up-front and know whether or not the employer is interested in seeing it or not.

 Also, when going for interviews, always make sure that you have copies of your documents.
 There is a possibility that during interviews, employers may request you to leave your job search portfolio with them.
-Be reminded “not to leave original copies” with the interviewer.
-Thus, having some high-quality copies of your documents is important.
-You can also leave a copy of your CD portfolio or digital portfolio if you have any.
+Always remember “not to leave original copies” with the interviewer.
+Thus, having some high-quality copies is important.
+You can also leave a copy in a CD or give them a link to your online portfolio if you have any.